“Seeing is the disclosure of what is invisible.”Anaxagoras

 Adam Zausznica „Nauka o barwie”, Wydawnictwo Naukowe PWN, Warszawa, 2012

 Oscar Brunler „The Influence of Colours on Our Mind and Health”, UMA Press, London

 Thanks to our partnership with Mindvalley, you can now learn Feng Shui from the best experts in the world.

-The energy of your living and working spaces shape your life in surprising ways – but until you consciously direct that flow of energy to your advantage, you may often find yourself stuck or falling short, even if you already practice other forms of personal growth.
+The energy of your living and working spaces shape your life in surprising ways – but until you are consciously direct that flow of energy to your advantage, you may often find yourself stuck or falling short, even if you already practice other forms of personal growth.
 In the Feng Shui for Life program, you’ll join Marie Diamond, one of the world’s most sought-after Feng Shui masters, as she reveals simple, practical, and affordable steps for harnessing the positive energy from around you.
-In just 8 weeks, you’ll begin experiencing profound elevations in your abundance, wellbeing, relationships, and happiness, as you finally begin mastering this essential element to optimal living.
+In just 8 weeks, you’ll begin experiencing profound elevations in your abundance, well-being, relationships, and happiness, as you finally begin mastering this essential element to optimal living.